laura8885/laura8885.github.io/index.md

 - [Relative Link](#relative-link)

 ## About Me
 Hi!
 I'm Laura, a Computer Science student interested in building meaningful and accessible technology.
+I enjoy listenining to music and traveling!
+I also like to learn things about AI and wants to see in what ways it can relate to the medical field.

 ## Programming Interests
 - Web development